Oregon using Facebook to remind inactive voters to register

 “Facebook users who meet those two criteria will see the placement,” Royal said in an email.

-The ad features Richardson speaking directly to voters who have been listed as inactive, encouraging them to update their registration to receive a ballot in the mail.
+The video outreach features Richardson speaking directly to voters who have been listed as inactive, encouraging them to update their registration to receive a ballot in the mail.
 A link will be included for voters to take care of their registration, Royal said.

 “Recent digital advances have created voter outreach opportunities never previously imagined,” Richardson said.